 Familiar food that you actually like to eat

 Surprise!
 Your prepper pantry might be a separate food stash from your regular pantry, but it doesn’t mean you have to fill it with hardtack and nasty Meals Ready to Eat (MREs).
 On the contrary, you might want to fill it with food that you actually like to eat.

 Remember: your pantry might be the only available food source when SHTF.
 If you have to eat a certain kind of food for an extended period of time, that food better be something that you like to eat regularly.

-Keeping familiar food on the shelf not only maintains a semblance of normalcy, it also makes food preparation a whole lot easier.
+Keeping familiar food on the shelf not only maintains a semblance of normalcy, but it also makes food preparation a whole lot easier.
 This is especially important if you have kids who are picky eaters or family members who have dietary restrictions.
-Storing familiar food lessens the chances of food allergies and reactions as well.
+Storing familiar food in your prepper pantry lessens the chances of food allergies and reactions as well.

-Spoilage is a major issue in keeping a prepper pantry, so you must select food products that will last a long time, even without refrigeration.
-These include dry non-perishables like white rice, flour, canned beans, canned soups, pasta, powdered eggs, dehydrated fruits and vegetables, and jerky to name a few.
+Spoilage is a major issue in keeping a prepper pantry, so select food products that will last a long time, even without refrigeration.
+These include dry non perishable food like white rice, flour, canned beans, canned soups, pasta, powdered eggs, dehydrated fruits and vegetables, and jerky, to name a few.
 You can find a longer list of survival pantry food here.

 Foods with long shelf life give you more bang for your buck because they are easier to keep and don’t need to be rotated as often as perishable goods.
 Store them properly and check on them regularly to ensure their quality.

 In a survival situation, you’d need all the strength you can get.
 In the possible absence of electricity and other modern conveniences, you gotta expect to do a lot of manual labor, so make sure to store foods that have high-calorie yields and excellent nutritional value.